mayconfmelo/min-book/src/lib.typ

   }

-  // Insert notes of a section at its end, before next heading: import "additional/notes.typ" let body = notes.insert(body)
+  // Insert notes of a section at its end, before next heading: import "commands/notes.typ" let body = notes.insert(body, new-page: part != none)

   if titlepage == none and catalog != none and cfg.two-sided {
     // Automatic blank titlepage when generating catalog